 - Exploration of potential careers and how to get there

 - SF YouthWorks interns attend career development events where they can meet professionals who work in all different areas of public service.

 - SF YouthWorks staff help interns figure out what their next step is after they graduate from the program.

-“This internship is my first real job experience.
-Working in the office of a Supervisor has really opened my eyes to the world of politics, and how the city runs.
-I was able to be a solution to many of the hardships that people face in the community.” — David Go, YW intern
+"This internship with SF YouthWorks is my first real job experience.
+Working in the office of a city government employee has really opened my eyes to the world of politics, and how the city runs.
+I was able to be a solution to many of the hardships that people face in the community." -- David Go, YW intern